Kungfoowiz/VU-Meter/README.md

 # VU-Meter
-Volume Unit (VU) Meter micro circuit project - modulates AC speaker output to DC VU Meter.
+Volume Unit (VU) Meter micro circuit project - modulates from an AC speaker output to a DC VU Meter.

 ## Circuit Diagram
 This diagram covers the same circuit for both speakers, left and right, they are identical.